AdaCore/why3/doc/api.rst

    :start-after: BEGIN{ce_callprover}
    :end-before: END{ce_callprover}

-.. _sec.infer_loop:
+.. _sec.infer-loop-api:

 Infering loop invariants
 ------------------------

-This section describes how to the Why3 API to infer loop invaiants.
+This section describes how to use the Why3 API to infer loop invaiants.
 For more information about the inference of loop invariants refer to :numref:`chap.inferloop`.
-The example we use in this section can be found in the Why3 source code ``examples/use_api/infer.ml``.
+The example from this section can be found in the Why3 source code ``examples/use_api/infer.ml``.

 Let us start by defining a environment required to parse and type